+a.
 Make all reasonable efforts to locate the individual using internal and external resources listed in GN 02210.213.

-If the overpayment notice is returned marked “deceased,” develop possible recovery
+If the overpayment notice is returned marked as “deceased,” develop possible recovery

+c.
 When the post office cannot provide another address, check with:

 Local banks (if direct deposit is indicated);

+d.
 For additional sources to locate overpaid individuals, see GN 02210.213.
-GN 02210.213 also applies for determining the extent of collection efforts to be made for title XVI overpayments between $30.01 and $3,000.
+GN 02210.213 also provides information for determining the extent of collection efforts to undertake

+for Title XVI overpayments.
 NOTE: See SM 01311.452 and MSOM BUSSR 004.006 about deleting the notice date from the SSR.

 for example, is only appropriate if the SSIRD shows the receipt of that type of unearned

 Undertake concurrent source development when multiple leads are present.

+e.
 Contact the employer when other attempts to locate the individual have been unsuccessful

 Request identification of the most recent pre-lag employer.
 Use the online DEQY facility

-See SI 02220.050B.1. for final documentation and input actions.
+f.
+See SI 02220.050B for final documentation and input actions.

 NOTE: When the overpayment is under RECOOP, the Debt Management Section is responsible for